 What degrees or qualifications are you looking for?

-We are looking for students studying a range of social and health science disciplines, including health economics, health information management, public health, epidemiology, science, humanities, sociology, and psychology.
+We are looking for students with experience or knowledge in one or more social and health science disciplines, including health economics, health information management, public health, epidemiology, humanities, sociology, psychology, and computer science.

 When do applications open?

 Applications for the 2024 Graduate Program are now closed.

 What is required in the application/recruitment process?

 Applicants will be required to submit an application addressing each of the selection criteria in the job pack.

 Applicants will also be required to include a copy of their academic transcript with their application.
 This must be an academic transcript, not just evidence of completion of study.